 - Application Available: Now available on the Graduate School site

-- Application Decision: The admissions committee will meet after January 6 to review applications and may conduct virtual interviews as part of this process.
-Our goal is to make offers by early February.
+- Application Decision: The admissions committee will meet after the application deadline to review applications and may conduct virtual interviews as part of this process.
+Our goal is to make offers by early February

 Application to the PhD program is very competitive.
 To ensure adequate advising and support, we expect to admit a cohort of two to three students each year.